victormeloasm/AESCrypt/README.md

-# AESCrypt v3.0
+# AESCrypt v3.5 Argon

-**AESCrypt v3.0** is a sophisticated tool designed for secure file and folder encryption and decryption.
+**AESCrypt v3.5 Argon** is a sophisticated tool designed for secure file and folder encryption and decryption.
 Utilizing state-of-the-art cryptographic methods, including Argon2 for password hashing and AES-256 for encryption, this application ensures robust protection for your sensitive data.
-This document provides a comprehensive guide on how to install, use, and troubleshoot AESCrypt v3.0.
+This document provides a comprehensive guide on how to install, use, and troubleshoot AESCrypt v3.5 Argon.

 ![Screenshot](capture.png)